 Regular irrigation in a warm climate gives you tremendous growth and keeps your shears constantly at work.
 Even drought-loving rosemary excels itself; we have thick hedges of it, and eight-foot stone walls completely draped.
 Lawns of Kikuyu grass, with its racing stolons, have to be watched carefully; they can grow thatch like a cottage and zoom out sideways to climb a drystone wall.
 Olive trees far prefer bare ground.
 As for box, as vital here as in London, the caterpillar fight is fierce.
 Regular spraying with Xen-tra is working, fingers crossed, so far.

 The components of the garden are far from original: cypresses, olive and citrus trees, vines on a pergola, wisteria, rosemary, box, lavender, agapanthus, echiums, Anemone japonica, Hydrangea quercifolia, roses (Iceberg loves the heat), Tulbaghia (alias Society Garlic) spreads like mad, and so does perowskia – to our delight when earlier flowers fade.
-So all green and white and purply colours – no reds.
+So all green and white and purply colours – no reds (except unstoppable campsis on the house).
 A general lack of eye-catching highlights, in fact.
 In the end the whole point is the view, down to the sparkling bay, up to the towering cliffs, and out to the horizon.